Requests from Students with Disabilities for Reasonable Accommodation for Classes, Examinations, and Daily Life

 The student meets with the person in charge of the Support Section for Inclusion and prepares a request form for reasonable accommodation regarding a class, examination, or daily life.

-The Support Section for Inclusion conducts interviews from the perspective of the disabilities characteristics and the rationality of the content of consideration to assist in the preparation of written requests.
+The Support Section for Inclusion conducts interviews from the perspective of the disabilities characteristics and the rationality of the content of consideration to assist in the preparation of the application.

-The "Considerations for Classes and Examinations" section of the submitted form will be sent to the department related to the class, and the "Considerations for Daily Life" section will be sent to the department to which the student belongs, and the matter will be discussed there.
+The 'Considerations for Classes and Examinations' section of the submitted form will be notified to the department responsible for the courses, and the 'Considerations for Daily Life' section will be notified to the department to which the student belongs.
+Each department will then discuss the details of the accommodations.

-6. Written constructive dialogue regarding the content of the consideration
+5. Written constructive dialogue regarding the content of the accommodation

-The faculty member in charge of the class will decide whether or not to implement the considerations listed in the request letter received, based on the purpose and content of the class.
+The faculty member in charge of the class will decide whether or not to implement the accommodations listed, based on the purpose and content of the class.
 The result will be sent to the student via the department.
 The result will be one of the following: possible to implement, no opportunity to implement, needs to be considered, or impossible to implement.

-If a student is dissatisfied with or has a question about the content of consideration, the student can file an appeal with the supervisor ( Director in charge of the Support for People with Disabilities).
+If the student have any dissatisfaction or questions regarding the decided accommodation, the student can file an appeal with the supervisor (the director in charge of inclusion).

 To ensure appropriate provision of reasonable accommodation, semi-annual monitoring of the implementation status of reasonable accommodation is conducted for faculty and stuff and students.
 The results are shared with all departments through the Committee for Support for People with Disabilities.